 indications of CP3., Mat.
 Gheorghe Borcan who completed it and

+with the help of which he tested hundreds of models.
 SAMO has a built-in Text Editor (to make it easier to write templates and correct them in the compilation process, etc.).
 ALLO Translator, Dsolver Optimizer as well as a solution viewer.
 Solving a linear optimization problem is much easier by SAMO.
 Thus, the translator could be tested on several hundred models.
 Like the ALLO translator, we believe that it is the first system of this kind developed in our country as a result of special efforts in times when such objectives are disregarded by many IT decision-makers who were unfortunately in positions beyond them.
 Functions

-Operating system The ALLO translator and the SAMO system survived on the WINDOWS 3.1, WINDOWS 95 and WINDOWS Vista operating systems.
+A SAMO image with the CETSUD prototype file in process working Operating system The ALLO translator and the SAMO system survived on the WINDOWS 3.1, WINDOWS 95 and WINDOWS Vista operating systems.
 When switching to each of these systems, it was necessary to recompile and redo the tasks starting from compatible compilers on these systems.
 Given the sources in Borland C, Fortran and Visual Basic, the transition was not easy.
 The required compilers had to be changed to be compatible on that system.
 For this reason, some source components had to be rebuilt.
 Portability of programs on various operating systems is still an unresolved issue.
 Mathematical Modeling Systems or Languages

 1.